YOURLS/website/src/guide/advanced/passwordless-api.md

 Now use `https://yoursite/yourls-api.php?timestamp=$timestamp&signature=$signature&hash=sha512&action=...`

-**NB**: if you try to use a hash algorithm that your setup doesn't support, you will get a simple authentication error as if the timestamp or signature were incorrect
+**NB**: if you try to use a hash algorithm that your setup doesn't support, you will get a simple authentication error as if the timestamp or signature were incorrect.

 ## Reset your secret signature token

 If for some reason you need to reset your signature (ie to generate a new one while making previous signature inoperative), simply modify the `YOURLS_COOKIEKEY` constant in your `config.php`.

 Hint: you can simply copy the result from <https://api.yourls.org/services/cookiekey/1.0/> to generate a random unique cookie.